eNKay2408/freeCodeCamp-Projects/README.md

 - **Introduction**: Today, we will open a store and you will be the cashier.
 Don't worry, with this application your work will be much easier
 - **Skills**: Basic OOP, Intermediate OOP, Intermediate Algorithmic Thinking
 - **Purposes**: Determine denominations of money returned to customers with data from customer payments and cash drawers

+## 5. Pokemon Search App - Stage 05
+- **Introduction**: I'm so excited because this is the final project of achieving this very difficult JS certification